Kristin Kuhns Alexandre: Career

-In addition to her novel writing and film work, Alexandre has written feature stories for The Christian Science Monitor, Ingenue Magazine, Town & Country Magazine, and The New York Daily News.
-She also wrote a weekly column called "The Young Slant" for The Dayton Journal Herald.
-Alexandre's first writing experience was with The Kettering-Oakwood Times when she documented her experiences with The Experiment in International Living through a series of columns she submitted while living in France.
+Alexandre wrote feature stories for The Christian Science Monitor, Ingenue Magazine, Town & Country Magazine, and The New York Daily News.
+She wrote a weekly column called "The Young Slant" for The Dayton Journal Herald.
+Alexandre's first writing experience was with the Kettering-Oakwood Times when she documented her experiences with The Experiment in International Living through a series of columns she submitted while living in France.

-Alexandre also worked as a publicist for the advertising agency Ammirati Puris Lintas, the Puerto Rico Economic Development Administration, Rums of Puerto Rico and Sweet Briar College.
+She worked as a publicist for the advertising agency Ammirati Puris Lintas, the Puerto Rico Economic Development Administration, Rums of Puerto Rico and Sweet Briar College.
 She was editor of the corporate magazine for Champion International U.S. Plywood and C.I.T.
-Financial Corporation.
+Financial Corporation. she died of cancer in 2021.